2018 Ford F-150 Buyer's Guide

 Ford F-150 Shoppers Also Look At

 The F-150 is the only truck on the market that offers an integrated tailgate step, making it easier to get into and out of the bed.
 You can also get tough cargo ramps for loading motorcycles or work equipment.
 And you can lock, unlock or lower the tailgate with the key fob.
 With the available Pro Trailer Backup Assist, you can turn a knob left or right for the direction you want to back up the trailer, and the truck controls steering and limits speed.

 They say it's lonely at the top and the Ford F-150 knows a thing or two about that.
-In fact, not only has the F-150 been at the top of the light-duty pickup truck segment for almost four decades, it's been the best-selling vehicle overall for more than 30 years in a row.
+Not only has the F-150 been at the top of the light-duty pickup truck segment for more than four decades, it's been the country's best-selling vehicle overall for more than 30 years in a row.

 Build and Price

-The 2018 Ford F-150 starts at a sticker price of $25,640 (with destination charges) and can climb beyond $55,000 with all the numerous upgrades.
+The 2018 Ford F-150 starts at under $29,000 and can climb near $70,000 with all the available upgrades.
 How much should you really pay?
-Build and price your own 2018 Ford F-150 right here at KBB.com to unlock its current Fair Purchase Price, as well as 5-Year Cost to Own and more.
+Build and price your own 2018 Ford F-150 right here at KBB.com to unlock its current Fair Purchase Price, 5-Year Cost to Own and more.